Self-Guided Quebec City Walking Tour, Complete with Cute Stops & Coffee

 Snack Attack

-Quebec has a reputation for great food, having earned recognition as one of the World’s Best Food Cities by Conde Nast Traveler in 2014.
+Quebec has a reputation for great food, having earned recognition as one of the World’s Best Food Cities by Conde Nast Traveler.
 While wandering through Lower Town, though, I wasn’t in the mood for gourmet; I needed something quick and full of sugar.
 If you do too, grab a sidewalk seat at Queues de Castor and order a beaver tail.
 It’s a flat oblong pastry that resembles its namesake.
 They come in several varieties; my favorite was slathered with Nutella.
 It gave me the fuel I needed to continue my walk in Quebec City.

 Boutique Bonanza